patrickbucher/learning-rust/diary.md

 which, unlike `or_insert()`, accepts a closure to build up the new entry, and not just a value.
 This makes it easier to build up the nodes recursively.

+Those have been the first lines of code I wrote with my new Unicomp keyboard, which are basically IBM Model M keyboards (created with the same tools, using the same buckling spring mechanism).
+So this has been an exercise both for my mind and for my fingers.

 # Day 176 (2024-05-16)

 I started reading chapter 16 on heaps in the morning.
 I worked on the